ddrous/morebikes/README.md

 Finally, at Phase 3, we blend Phases 1 and 2 to achieve better performance.

-Our code is available on this [GitHub](https://github.com/desmond-rn/morebikes) and as Kaggle notebooks (see links below in the Experiments section) and completely reproducible.
+Our code is available on this [GitHub repository](https://github.com/desmond-rn/morebikes) and as Kaggle notebooks (see links below in the Experiments section) and completely reproducible.

 ## Experiments overview